Magisk-Modules-Repo/com.piyushgarg.rclone/README.md

         BINDPOINT=

    **NOTE:** _Global parameters effect all remotes without `.*.parm` files containing opposing values.
-Some parameters are specific to globals while others are excluded_
+Some parameters are specific to globals while others have been excluded_

 ---
 ## Known Issues